nafizjiwa/REACT-REDUX-Complex-State/README.md

       //THIRD & FOURTH, PASS REDUCER OBJECT INTO COMBINEREDUCERS THEN CREATE STORE const store = createStore(combineReducers(reducers))

-## PASSING STORE DATE THROUGH FILE STRUCTURE FOR REDUX
+## PASSING STORE DATA THROUGH FILE STRUCTURE FOR REDUX

-- The ideal file structure with React Components and Slice files is to keep the React Commponent and the Slice file in the same folder.
+- The ideal file structure with React Components and Slice file's is to keep in the same folder.</br>
-- React Component renders the data
+- React Component renders the data</br>
-- Slice file manages the data
+- Slice files manages the data</br>
-- In React applications, top-level components, like App.js, will render each feature-component and pass any data needed by those components as prop values.
+- React applications, top-level components, like App.js,</br>
+            1. Render Components and </br>
+            2. Pass data down to Components as props.</br>
-- Redux applications, the data passed to each feature-component
+- Redux Applications, the data is passed to feature Component</br>
+            1.The Slices of store states to render
-            - Slice of stores state to render state.sliceName can be passed to <Component />
+              - state.sliceName can be passed to <SliceNameComponent /></br>
-            - store.dispatch method to trigger state changes with action
+            2.The store.dispatch method to trigger state changes with actions
-                          <Component /> will dispatch setComponent() actions.
+              - <Component /> will dispatch setComponent() actions.</br>
+- To pass the store's current state and its dispatch method to the <App /> component</br>
+- First, import store to the index.js file
+- second, Pass the store's state to <App /> as a prop state